This article is proof that the collar you choose for your dog matters. See which types of dog collars are safe… and which ones are not!

 - Some dogs might become so stressed out that they could panic and ultimately hyperventilate.

-- Others might freak out and start charging through the house in an attempt to get away from the thing — all the while, banging into things along the way.
+- Other dogs might freak out and start charging through the house in an attempt to get away from it — all the while, blindly banging into everything that’s along the way.

 - If the dog went under a chair or around a stair banister or anything else with edges and protruding parts, such objects could “catch” on the protruding floor vent and, effectively, trap the dog.